 - Utilities are cut in half

 - Someone to talk to if you get lonely

 - Someone to watch the place when you’re not there

 - Sharing space and furniture

 - Differences of opinion

 - Roommates who are slobs (or neat freaks)

 - Not enough space for your own stuff

 Whether to have or not have a roommate is a big decision, no doubt, so choose wisely.
-Also, remember that sometimes even your best friend can get on your nerves (or worse) when they’re your roommate, so make sure you really know them before you make any decisions.
-Saving money is nice but not if it comes with anger, frustration and habits that annoy you to no end.
+Bonus tips on dorm life to adult life: remember that sometimes even your best friend can get on your nerves (or worse) when they’re your roommate, so make sure you really know them before you make any decisions.
+Saving money is nice but not if it comes with anger, frustration, and habits that annoy you to no end.

-We hope you enjoyed Tips on Making the Transition from Dorm Life to Adult Life and that it answered all your pressing questions.
-If you have more, want some advice or simply want to tell us something nice, please do so in the space provided.
-Again, congrats on being a college graduate and best of luck with your new journey as an adult!
+We hope you enjoyed these tips on dorm life to adult life and that it answered all your pressing questions.
+If you have more, want some advice, or simply want to tell us something nice, please do so in the space provided.
+Again, congrats on being a college graduate, and best of luck with your new journey as an adult!